Biniyam-k/zk-OOP/JavaConstructors.md

   ### 2 Parameterized Constructor:
   constructor can also accept one or more parameters.
 Such constructors are known as parameterized constructors (constructor with parameters).
   ### 3 Default Constructor
-  f we do not create any constructor, the Java compiler automatically create a no-arg constructor during the execution of the program.
+  If we do not create any constructor, the Java compiler automatically create a no-arg constructor during the execution of the program.
 This constructor is called default constructor.